pivotal-cf/pivotal-ui/docs/components/buttons.md

 - BrandButton
 ---

-Use buttons as triggers for actions that are used in forms, toolbars, and as stand-alone action triggers.
+Use buttons as triggers for actions.
 Try to avoid the usage of buttons for navigation.
 The main difference between actions and navigation is that **actions** are operations performed on objects, while **navigation** refers to elements on the screen or view that take you to another context in the application.
 For navigation, consider simply using links.

-Text within a button is all uppercase.
-The `aria-label` attribute will be populated with the button text, unless an `aria-label` prop is explicitly supplied.
-Buttons side-by-side will be separated by a margin of `8px`, per the [8-point grid](/concepts/8-point_grid/index).
+Pivotal UI provides four kinds of buttons: primary buttons, default buttons, danger buttons, and brand buttons.
+See below for examples.

+By default, each button is designed to have accessible color contrast over light backgrounds (`white` or `light-gray`).
+To use a button over a dark background (`black` or `dark-gray`), see the examples below.

+## Button types

 Primary buttons should be used for the main action of a view, eg. a page, flyout, or modal.
 There will likely only be one of these on-screen at a time.